sandra-vs-nair/electricity-board-website/README.md

 # Web platform for electricity board.

 This project aims to create a web platform for Electricity board which focus mainly on the bill management system.
 The website will have provisions for the registration and login of staffs and customers.
+Staffs will get a welcome email with login credentials once they sign up.
 Staffs will have the authority to add or modify customer bills.
+They can view the total bill amount paid and due in each month.
 Customers will have the provision to view their own bills.
 It also includes a system in which the pending bill information is sent to the customer on the first day of every month via email.

 ## Configuration details